Katherin4u/Katherin4u/README.md

 Hello there!
 I'm Katherin Garcia, a passionate Software Engineer on a journey to create remarkable solutions.
+With a knack for problem-solving and a love for innovation, I'm dedicated to crafting meaningful projects that make an impact.

 <p align="center">
   <img src="https://i.giphy.com/media/i4MAH84pqe2m2aVojc/giphy.webp" alt="Sublime's custom image"/>
 </p>